SnorklingTurtle/Minecraft-Camera/README.md

 ## Done

+* [Optimize] Set default render distance to 128 (instead of 256)
+* [Feature] Allow changing render distance from config
+* [Optimize] Don't take picture, when cancelling placement of camera.
 * [Optimize] No need to read all every single image at server boot.
 Read colors from a color-mapping.config instead
 * [Optimize] Prefix all console logging with `[Camera]`
 * [Optimize] Render X amount of pixels per tick, for better performance